issp-center-dev/Moller/docs/en/source/moller/basic-usage.rst

 **Downloads**

-  HTP-tools can be downloaded by the following command with git:
+  moller can be downloaded by the following command with git:

   .. code-block:: bash